IMAGE VIA PICNIK AUSTIN | FACEBOOK

 Asian-inspired food that’s fresh, convenient, and healthy… need we say more?
 Downtown’s Koriente uses no MSG and limits sugar and oil usage so that you leave feeling satisfied instead of bloated.
 Most of their bowls come with rice, but you can sub for more veggies.
 Just make sure you specify you’d like your meal to be gluten-free.
 (They’re used to it, so no eye-rolling will ensue.)

 Tired of eating burgers without a bun?
 Wholly Cow on South Lamar offers a paleo burger called The Fit Cross, which entails a grass-fed patty sandwiched between two portabella mushroom caps with bacon and grilled onions.
-Add avocado for the ultimate mouthwatering (and finger-licking messy) paleo burger.
+Add avocado for the ultimate paleo burger.
 Fitt Tip: if you want to go all in, order with a side of their sweet potato fries.

-The stunning menu at Launderette is full of shareables that are paleo-friendly or can be easily modified (i.e., “no cheese”).
+The stunning menu at Launderette is full of shareables that are paleo-friendly or can be easily modified.
 Think chicken thighs, pork ribs, and mussels alongside your choice of complex, delectable vegetable sides.
 Meat and veggies never looked and tasted so sexy.
 This East Austin eatery is a great place to bring friends indiscriminate of diet — you can share plates that everyone will enjoy.

-Sway, with three Austin locations, is a solid date night option due to its intimate atmosphere and welcoming staff who encourage shared dishes.
 Most of Sway’s Thai-inspired menu is already gluten- and dairy-free, so paleo eaters will feel at ease when it comes time to order.
-Many of the dishes are served with rice, but it’s only a carrier for the bold flavors and absolutely not necessary for an incredible culinary experience.
+Many of the dishes are served with rice, but it’s only a carrier for the bold flavors and not necessary for an incredible culinary experience.
 If you need some help deciding, we recommend the Tom Kha Gai, chicken wings, and raw oysters.
-And with kombuchas and drinking vinegars, as well as a rotating sorbet list, you’re set for a paleo-approved evening on the town.
+And with kombuchas and drinking vinegars, you’re set for a paleo-approved evening on the town.

-Maybe because of their duck fat fries, this one is highly respected in the paleo community (frying with duck fat is fair game in the paleo world).
+Maybe it's their duck fat fries, but the Salty Sow is highly respected in the paleo community.
 The menu at this East Side joint rotates, so make sure you check it out before you go to see if there are enough paleo-friendly options.
 No matter when you go, however, their meats and other ingredients are thoughtfully sourced from local farms and the staff is knowledgeable of their craft.
-Fitt Tip: you can get appetizers like truffled deviled eggs, crispy Brussels sprout leaves, and the beloved duck fat fries for $5 during happy hour (4:30–6:30 every day).
+Fitt Tip: you can get appetizers like truffled deviled eggs, crispy Brussel sprout leaves, and the beloved duck fat fries for $5 during happy hour (4:30–6:30 every day).